Teetwothefirst/HNG/Readme.md

 #This is a stage one task assigned to me by HNG
 It's more like a journery through different stages from stage one through ten.
-Follow me along as we move up the stages